Mary Craig Ministries

 The Sword Project for Windows - Add-in Modules: Here's the page where you can download all the add-in modules.

-Cross Country's Online Bible Main Site: Free Bible program for Windows and Mac, plus loads of downloadable bibles in many languages, ancient and interlinear texts, reference works, tools, maps, libraries, multimedia, etc. Cross Country has the largest collection of free and low-priced material of any Bible software site by far, that I (the website guy) am aware of.
-About 60 bibles and works free or at nominal cost, plus about 20 bibles in other languages.
+Cross Country's Online Bible Main Site: Free Bible program for Windows, Mac and PDAs, plus loads of downloadable bibles in many languages, ancient, interlinear, Hebrew and Greek texts, reference works, tools, maps, libraries, multimedia, etc. Cross Country has the largest collection of free and low-priced material of any Bible software site by far, that I (the webmaster) am aware of (as of 2002).
+About 60 bibles and works free or at nominal cost, plus about 20 bibles in other languages, including the original original KJV 1611 (not the same as commonly known and used 1789 edition).
 The software and many add-in modules are free to download.
 Copywrited translations (NKJV, NASB, Amplified, NIV, etc) and literature unlock codes are available at the lowest prices.
 See the Windows Online Bible page for the software and modules that are free to download.
-The Online Bible Starter CD is $40, $20 for missionaries, excluding royalty charges for copyrighted works if you want them unlocked.
-Their 20-CD Ages Christian Library Books and Reference Series is $300)
+The Online Bible Starter DVD set with a huge collections of Bible texts, references, books and other works is $40, $20 for missionaries, excluding royalty charges for copyrighted works if you want them unlocked.
+Their 20-CD Ages Christian Library Books and Reference Series is $300) Downsides: The user interface (UI) is rather outdated, difficult and doesn't take advantage of the usual modern Windows conventions or techniques compared to other programs.
+Using more than a few texts/refs/tools gets difficult.
+Words of Christ are not in red.
+It comes down to whether you want to have free and really low-cost access to a huge library of Bible texts, reference works and books at the cost of a difficult user interface (compared to others).

 Cross Country - Online Bible (N. America): Cross Country's N. America site.
 Free Bible program for Windows and Mac with lots of downloadable bibles in many languages, ancient and interlinear texts, reference works, tools, maps, libraries, multimedia, etc. Copyrighted major translations are available for nominal fees on the Locked Versions page.
 The NKJV module is only $5.
 (May be available with other programs at around that price too.
 Haven't checked the others.)

 The Unbound Bible: Advanced search in multiple languages, versions, and reference works.
-(Ideal for searching on non-English and non-Western languages.)
+(Ideal for searching in non-English and non-Western languages.)

 World English Bible (WEB): A good public domain (free to copy) modern update of the American Standard Version (ASV) of 1901.